-- (1) The University Executive Board shall create the framework and conditions for ensuring that legal and ethical standards in research and teaching can be met.
-It also ensures that those responsible for work units receive the necessary support to create appropriate conditions in their work units. - (2) The supervisor of the scientific working unit is responsible for the appropriate organization of the units.
+- (1) The University Executive Board is responsible for the observance and communication of good scientific practice and creates the conditions and prerequisites for ensuring that legal and ethical standards can be met in both research and teaching.
+It also ensures that those responsible for work units receive the necessary support to create appropriate conditions in their work units.
+It bears responsibility for an appropriate institutional organizational structure. - (2) The framework includes clear and written procedures and principles for personnel selection and development as well as for the promotion of early-career researchers and equal opportunities.
+Gender equality and diversity are taken into account and processes are designed to avoid unconscious bias, as far as possible. - (3) The supervisor of the scientific working unit is responsible for the appropriate organization of the units.
 This includes a clear allocation of the tasks, supervision, quality assurance, and conflict resolution to a manageable extent.
 The supervisor shall ensure that all members and staff of the scientific working unit are aware of their roles, rights, and obligations.
-Abuse of power and the exploitation of relationships with dependency must be prevented.
+Abuse of power and exploitation of dependencies must be prevented both at the level of the individual academic work unit and at the level of the management of academic institutions.
+Career advancement of the scientific and research support staff of the work unit is part of the managerial responsibilities.